 One of the main reasons for starting this blog was to comment on examples of misguided racial thinking in politics, journalism, poems, books, films, conversation—anywhere, really.
 The point?
-I’m not a fan of just calling people out for the sake of it, but if it can serve a higher purpose—in this case, getting people to think more imaginatively about their identity, their assumptions, their uses of language—then maybe it’s ok.
+I’m not a fan of just calling people out for the sake of it, but if it can serve a higher purpose—getting people to think more imaginatively about their identity, their assumptions, their uses of language—then maybe it’s ok.
 The first post was about the Hilary Benn; this second one is about an article in the Observer.

 In the Observer’s 2015 Poetry Books of the Year, Kate Kellaway says that finding a “poem that works” is like “stumbling upon a pearl”.
 On one level, I know she’s just deploying a tired cliché: it’s difficult finding good poems and, when you do, it feels kind of miraculous.
 But I can’t help finding it bizarre.